 We're here to help

-Hard and swollen breasts, usually in both breasts during early post-partum days.
+Another common breastfeeding concern is having hard and swollen breasts, usually in both breasts during early post-partum days.

 - Infrequent or delayed feedings.

 - Over-production of milk.

 - Supplemental feedings.

 - Relieve the pressure in your breast as soon as possible by either breastfeeding, hand expressing your milk, or using a breast pump.
 If your breasts are too full for her to latch on, express a little milk by hand or pump first.